 What a Census Can Tell You About Your Ancestor:

 Are you looking for confirmation who your grandmother’s mother was?
 Or want to make sure your grandfather’s brother was really “Joe Smith”?
 By looking at records dating from 1880+, you should be able to find and confirm relationships, professions, religious preferences, etc.

-Of course there is always the issue of human error but a 1910 census helped me enormously when researching my paternal great-grandfather’s family.
+Of course, there is always the issue of human error but a 1910 census helped me enormously when researching my paternal great-grandfather’s family.

 In the records, I was able to safely deduce that my great-grandfather was the same one as the young boy listed in the 1910 census thanks to his hometown, age, relation to his half-brother, mother, etc., and then I could safely deduce that he was also related to the head of the household – Kate Moore, his grandmother. #WINWIN

-Another very helpful piece of information you’ll find on a historical census will be religious preference.
+Another very helpful piece of information you’ll find on a historical census will be a religious preference.
 When your family name is common, there is a good likelihood that your ancestor will share the name with several others and how do you know for certain which is which?
 By seeing what religious house they follow, you can narrow your suspects.
-For instance many of my family’s ancestors were Roman Catholic.
+For instance, many of my family’s ancestors were Roman Catholic.
 So if we see someone was listed as Lutheran that might raise a red flag.